ttscoff/doing/README.md

 - `%title`: the "what was I doing" entry line
 - `%date`: the date based on the template's `date_format` setting
 - `%shortdate`: a custom date formatter that removes the day/month/year from the entry if they match the current day/month/year
-- `%note`: Any note in the entry will be included here, a newline and tabs are automatically added.
+- `%note`: Any note in the entry will be included here.
+A linebreak is included before, and each line is indented one tab.
+- `%idnote`: The notes with an extra leading tab (indented note)
-- `%odnote`: The notes with a leading tab removed (outdented note)
+- `%odnote`: The notes with leading tab removed (outdented note)
+- `%>_3: note`: Custom note formatting, see below
 - `%chompnote`: Notes on one line, beginning and trailing whitespace removed.
 - `%section`: The section/project the entry is currently in
 - `%hr`: a horizontal rule (`-`) the width of the terminal